-I am an assistant professor in computer science at UMass Amherst and a member of UMass NLP.
+I am an associate professor in computer science at UMass Amherst and a member of UMass NLP.
 Previously, I was a Young Investigator at AI2; before that, I completed my PhD at the University of Maryland, College Park, advised by Jordan Boyd-Graber and Hal Daumé III.

 My research interests lie broadly in natural language processing and machine learning.
 Problems that I'm currently excited about include: